mrk-qa/infra-test-terratest/README.md

 - [golang] - v 1.21.6
 - [terratest] - v 0.46.9
 - [hashicorp/aws] using in db - v >= 4.61.0, < 5.0.0
+- [hashicorp/aws] using in lambda - v 5.31.0
 - [hashicorp/aws] using in s3 - v 5.16.0
 - [hashicorp/aws] using in vm - v 5.31.0
 - [go-test-report] - v 0.9.3